csswizardry/csswizardry.github.com/_posts/2019-01-31-bandwidth-or-latency-when-to-optimise-which.md

 ## Important Considerations

-The waterfall I used as a demo was exactly that—a demo.
+The waterfall I used as a demo was exactly that — a demo.
 It’s vital that you run your own tests [several times](/2017/01/choosing-the-correct-average/) and across a range of different network conditions to assess how key resources respond.